 Top 3 things I enjoy about the Winter

 This is one of the reasons to start the blog.
-All summer the oven is neglected while we cook outdoors on the grill.
-When the temperatures start to “dip” into the 80’s I get a hankering to fire up the oven and try new recipes!
-Like these orange pineapple bread loaves. ; ) See recipe below…
+All summer, the oven is neglected while we cook outdoors on the grill.
+When the temperatures start to “dip” into the 80’s, I get a hankering to fire up the oven and try new recipes!
+Like these orange pineapple bread loaves. ; ) See recipe below.
+If you enjoy sweet quick breads, try our other fall breads such as Applesauce Walnut Bread, or Applesauce Walnut Muffins.
+However, if you want a taste of spring, go for Strawberry Cheesecake Bread or Cherry Blossom Muffins.

 There is something about a crackling fire that brings me back to my grandparents’ hearth.
 They had a brick fireplace that my grandpa took pride in keeping stunningly ablaze.
 After greeting us from our drive, I would climb the orange tree in front of their house and grab one of the best navel oranges ever grown by man.
 Running inside the house and out of the cold, I would sit on the brick hearth and feel the roaring heat on my back, and also feel the loving gaze of my grandpa and grandma.
 From that vantage point, I had warmth on both sides, and sitting around a fire warms my heart in just the same way.